Laboratory | August 2 - 15, 2019

 MANCC Forward Dialogues 2

-While MANCC since its founding in 2004 has primarily served mid-career professional artists, this initiative aids in developing relationships with the next generation of dance makers by learning about and supporting their evolving artistic practices.
-In August 2019, MANCC Forward Dialogues will host seven collaborative pairs of artists in a 14-day immersive lab.
-This year’s pairs include New York City-based artists Beatrice Capote and Farai Malinga; Londs Reuter and Jacob Slominski; J. Bouey and Peter Mercedes-Phipp; Ashley Yergens and Eli Tamondong; and Kim Savarino and Lai Yi Ohlsen.
-Coming from Chicago are Joanna Furnans and Christine Wallers, and from Los Angeles, DaEun Jung and Melody Shim.
-New this year, MANCC will also host an emerging writer, Melanie Greene (dance artist and contributing writer for The Dance Enthusiast, Dance Magazine, and co-host of the Dance Union Podcast), and an emerging documentarian, Jessica Juachon (2019 MS in Public Interest Media and Communication, with a certificate in Digital Media Production, FSU).
-Both of these artists will work to further their practices within the larger group setting of the lab.
+While MANCC has primarily served mid-career professional artists since its founding in 2004, this initiative aids in developing relationships with the next generation of dance makers by learning about and supporting their evolving artistic practices.
+In August 2019, MANCC Forward Dialogues hosted seven collaborative pairs of artists in a 14-day immersive lab.
+This year’s pairs included Chicago-based Joanna Furnans and Christine Wallers; Los Angeles-based DaEun Jung and Melody Shim; and New York City-based artists Beatrice Capote and Farai Malinga; Londs Reuter and Jacob Slominski; J. Bouey and Peter Louis 'Tear-Drop' Mercedes-Phipp; Ashley Yergens and Eli Tamondong; and Kim Savarino and Lai Yi Ohlsen.
+New this year, MANCC also hosted an emerging writer, Melanie Greene (dance artist and contributing writer for The Dance Enthusiast, Dance Magazine, and co-host of the Dance Union Podcast), and an emerging documentarian, Jessica Juachon (2019 MS in Public Interest Media and Communication, with a certificate in Digital Media Production, FSU).
+All 16 artists worked to further their practices within the larger group setting of the lab.

-Movement-based makers were invited to apply based on nominations from field leaders nation-wide and prior participants.
+Movement-based makers were invited to apply based on nominations from field leaders nation-wide and prior participants from 2017.
 Selection, handled by the program facilitators, was based on 1) a demonstrated commitment to artistic practice, 2) a vision for the future of one’s creative practice, and 3) an openness to collaboration.
 As a means of fostering a sense of community and building relationships within and across the dance/performance field, each applicant was asked to propose one peer, or collaborator, to bring with them to MANCC.
-These collaborators, who could range from being a performer, composer, designer, curator, writer, scholar, etc., will act as thinking partners to develop ideas at and beyond their time at MANCC.
+These collaborators, who ranged from performer, composer, visual artist, writer, scholar, Korean opera singer, and DJ, acted as thinking partners to develop ideas at and beyond their time at MANCC.

-Facilitating the program are field-leaders in dance and performance: Yolanda Cesta Cursach, who is an independent curator and creative producer, Artistic Director at High Concept Labs, and former Curator of Performance at the Museum of Contemporary Art Chicago; Gesel Mason, a nationally recognized choreographer and faculty member in dance at the University of Texas at Austin; and Ishmael Houston-Jones, an award-winning choreographer, author, performer, teacher, and curator.
-Throughout the laboratory experience, participants will have various opportunities to engage with and seek feedback from these three highly respected experts in the field.
-Additionally, New York City based writer, critic, and curator Eva Yaa Asantewaa will lead a one-day writing workshop ritual for all participants.
+Facilitating the program were field-leaders in dance and performance: Yolanda Cesta Cursach, who is an independent curator and creative producer, Artistic Director at High Concept Labs, and former Curator of Performance at the Museum of Contemporary Art Chicago; Gesel Mason, a nationally recognized choreographer and faculty member in dance at the University of Texas at Austin; and Ishmael Houston-Jones, an award-winning choreographer, author, performer, teacher, and curator.
+Throughout the laboratory experience, participants had various opportunities to engage with and seek feedback from these three highly respected experts in the field.
+Additionally, New York City based writer, critic, and curator Eva Yaa Asantewaa led a one-day writing ritual for all participants.

 Participant Resource Packet PDF